 Preheat the oven to 375°F.

-Take out of packaging, rinse dry well with paper towels and place on a baking sheet.
+Take out of the packaging, rinse dry well with paper towels

-In a food processor combine, Dijon mustard, soy sauce, thyme, rosemary, garlic, olive oil, lemon zest, lemon juice, salt and pepper.
-Pour into small bowl, add panko crumbs and mix gently until just combined.
-Do not over mix.
+In a food processor combine Dijon mustard, soy sauce, thyme, rosemary, garlic, olive oil, lemon zest, lemon juice, salt, and pepper.
+Process for 10 seconds.
+Pour into a bowl, add panko crumbs and mix gently until just combined.
+Do not over-mix.

 Remove from oven and transfer the lamb to a cutting board and cover loosely with foil.
 Let stand for 10 minutes.
-(Internal temperature will rise to 125 to 130°F for medium-rare while lamb stands.)
+(Internal temperature will rise to the desired temperature.

 Slice the racks into chops by cutting between the bones.